cocotb/cocotb/documentation/source/building.rst

     discovers and executes all functions decorated with the :class:`cocotb.test` decorator in the supplied modules.

     Multiple functions can be specified in a comma-separated list.

+.. envvar:: COCOTB_RESULTS_FILE

+    The filename where XML tests results are stored.
+If not provided, the default is :file:`results.xml`.

 Additional Environment Variables